-There is a socket head pipe plug (16, Figure 2) located in the side of the bearing housing.
-The hole in the bearing housing is required for manufacturing purposes only; therefore the pipe plug should never require removal.
+There is a 1-1/2 inch diameter socket head pipe plug (16, Figure 2) located in the side of the bearing housing.
+This hole is required for manufacturing purposes only; therefore the pipe plug should never require removal.

-Install the O-ring (8) in the groove in the bearing housing and lubricate it with light grease.
-Slide the rotating assembly into the pump casing using the installation tool.
+Install the bearing housing O-ring (8) and lubricate it with light grease.
+Ease the rotating assembly into the pump casing using the installation tool.
 Be careful not to damage the O-ring.

-Install the same thickness of rotating assembly adjusting shims (36) as previously removed and secure the rotating assembly to the pump casing with the hardware (11 and 35).
+Install the same thickness of rotating assembly adjusting shims (36) as previously removed, and secure the rotating assembly to the pump casing with the hardware (11 and 35).